MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 6. **Graph ingestion**: The agent takes care of ingesting the data into graph after receiving it from your custom connector.

 >[!Note]
->Graph-based data source traversal (eg: traversing through folder structures) capability and ability to manage search permissions based on access control from your data source is not available in beta stage.
+>Graph-based data source traversal (eg: traversing through folder structures) capability and ability to manage search permissions based on access control from your data source is not available currently.

 You can get started quickly with our C# sample or with the contracts from [here](https://github.com/microsoftgraph/msgraph-connectors-sdk).